gpvigano/GPVUDK/README.md

 Sound effects are from [Freesound.org](https://freesound.org/).

 DieselSmoke particle effect is derived from [this tutorial](http://www.xenosmashgames.com/creating-smoke-with-shuriken-particle-system-in-unity3d/).

+VideoStreaming IP Camera code is inspired by [this answer](https://answers.unity.com/questions/1151512/show-video-from-ip-camera-source.html).

 ### Contributing

-Contributions from you would be welcome, but please notice that **this is still a work-in-progress**)!
+Contributions from you would be welcome, but please notice that **this is still a work-in-progress**!

 ### License